 Filings can be submitted through the eFileAZ and AZTurboCourt applications.
 For information on how to register, how to use the applications, set up a payment method and training, please contact the AOC Support Center at 602-452-3519 or 800-720-7743 or visit http://www.azcourts.gov/efilinginformation/training.

-• Our Casa Grande Office will be closed Thursday, April 27th
+• The COSC Apache Junction & Casa Grande Satellite Offices will be Closed on Thursday, April 26th.

 • Public Access Terminals are temporarily out of service at our Florence, Casa Grande and Apache Junction locations.